-In 2002, Microvision introduced Flic, a hand-held bar code scanner.
-Flic features a proprietary design that provides for lower power consumption and lower cost than other currently available bar code scanners.
-In 2003, Microvision introduced Flic cordless, a Bluetooth enabled version of Flic.
-During 2003, Microvision worked with its customers to add required features for specific markets, and with application developers to develop integrated solutions that utilize Flic.
-This work resulted in an order for over 5,000 Flics from NCR during the fourth quarter of 2003, which units were delivered to NCR during the first quarter of 2004.
+In 2002, Microvision introduced Flic, a hand held bar code scanner.
+The Flic features a proprietary design that provides for lower power consumption and cost than other currently available bar code scanners.
+In 2003, Microvision introduced Flic cordless, a Bluetooth enabled version of the Flic.
+During 2003, Microvision worked with its customers to add required features for specific markets, and with application developers to develop integrated solutions that utilize the Flic.
+This work resulted in an order for over 5,000 Flics from NCR during the fourth quarter of 2003.
 Microvision expects that the sales volume for Flic will grow as customers complete their trials and application developers release products incorporating Flic.